Skip to main content

 • our own research and ideas as to what will address our subject areas and be of interest to OLLI members

-Each of our committee members has a list of instructors with whom they are working as liaison for classes.
+Each of our members has a list of instructors with whom they are working as liaison for courses.
 While much of the work for proposing classes is done individually in the liaison role, it all comes together at our monthly meeting.
-Committee members submit information on courses being proposed or ideas for new classes to the Chair a week before the meeting.
-The chair then puts together the materials as attachments to the agenda.
-By reading the materials ahead of the meeting, we can devote our time to discussing whether a class will meet our standards and effectively extend learning in that subject area.
+Members submit information on courses being proposed or ideas for new courses to the Chair a week before the meeting.
+By reading the materials ahead of the meeting, we can devote our time to discussing whether a course will meet our standards and effectively extend learning in that subject area.
 In some cases additional information is requested or we may suggest minor changes to the proposal.
-The liaison then works with the instructor to modify the class as needed and to ensure that we agree on the goals and general plan for the course as well.
-Sometimes we decide that the proposed course is not a good fit for OLLI@SCU or we defer it to maintain a balance of subject matters to another time.
+The liaison then works with the instructor to modify the course as needed and to ensure that we agree on the goals and general plan for the course, as well.
+Sometimes we decide that the proposed course is not a good fit for OLLI@SCU or we defer it to maintain a balance of subject matters.

 How are instructors chosen for courses?

 We recruit OLLI instructors who have shown both a mastery of their subject area and teaching excellence.
 For topics we have identified, we give priority to SCU faculty who are qualified to teach the subject matter; next we consider faculty at other universities and colleges.
 For ideas from past OLLI instructors, we review course evaluations to ensure that their courses have covered the intended material and been well received.
-For a few subject areas, like music and theater, we recruit experts in the field who may not be professional educators but have relevant experience, knowledge, and skills in the subject area.
-Once we have accepted and scheduled the courses, the Osher office assumes responsibility, publicizing the courses online and in a monthly bulletin as well as a quarterly catalog, handling course enrollments and registrations, arranging classrooms and tech support, and dealing with any problems that arise.
+For a few subject areas, like music and theatre, we recruit experts in the field who may not be professional educators but have relevant experience, knowledge, and skills in the subject area.
+Once we have accepted and scheduled the courses, the Osher office assumes responsibility, publicizing the courses online and in a quarterly catalog, handling course enrollment, arranging classrooms and tech support, and dealing with any problems that arise.

 Who serves on the Curriculum Committee?

 All of us on the Curriculum Committee are volunteers.
-We come from a variety of education and professional backgrounds, are required to be OLLI members, and serve two-year terms, which run from July 1 to June 30.
+We come from a variety of educational and professional backgrounds, are OLLI members, and serve two-year terms, which run from July 1 to June 30.
 We have a two-hour meeting on the SCU campus each month, and we communicate frequently by email so we can use the meeting time efficiently.
-Our current Curriculum Committee members are Camille Ahern, Alan Bennett, Jeff Englander, Sarah Flowers, Jo Hogin, Naomi Kalmus, Carol Ross (Chair), Robert Senkewicz (Faculty Liaison), Anne Simonson, and Ken Wadors.
+Our current Curriculum Committee members are Camille Ahern, Alan Bennett, Jeff Englander, Sarah Flowers, Mike Meyer, Carol Ross (chair), Anne Simonson, and Ken Wadors.
+Its a great group!